Excessive heat warning back in effect going into August, NWS says

 (Photo by Mario Tama/Getty Images)

-PHOENIX — Were you hoping for a monsoon that would wipe away the sweltering heat wave?
-You might not want to buy lottery tickets since you aren’t in luck.

-According to the National Weather Service, potentially dangerous high temperatures are back on the horizon.
+PHOENIX — Hot on the heels of Phoenix’s record-breaking July, potentially dangerous high temperatures are back in the forecast.

 With the warning set to run from 10 a.m.
 Friday to 8 p.m.
 Monday, watch out for high temperatures ranging from 110 to 116 degrees.